biocypher/biocypher/docs/api.rst

 Download and cache functionality
 ================================

-BioCypher provides a download and cache functionality for resources. resources are defined via the ``Resource`` class, which have a name, a (set of) URL(s), and a lifetime (in days, set to 0 for infinite).
+BioCypher provides a download and cache functionality for resources.
+Resources are defined via the ``Resource`` class, which have a name, a (set of) URL(s), and a lifetime (in days, set to 0 for infinite).
 The ``Downloader`` can deal with single and lists of files, compressed files, and directories.
 It uses